 Most addictions, no matter what kind, have no definitive “cure”- only ongoing recovery.
 At the Meadows Intensive Outpatient Program, we base our success rate on our high rate in three factors: the number of alumni who recommend our program to friends and relatives; the number of referrals we get from other treatment facilities; and the number of patients referred to us by therapists and other medical practitioners.

 Who are Senior Fellows?

 Our Senior Fellows are industry experts with decades of research and experience who help the executive team refine The Meadows Model.
 The Senior Fellows also provide specialized education to staff members, healthcare professionals, clients, family members and alumni through the Meadows Intensive Outpatient Program.
-Our Senior Fellows include: Dr. Claudia Black; Pia Mellody; John Bradshaw; Dr. Peter Levine; Dr. Bessel van der Kolk; and Dr. Shelley Uram.
+Our Senior Fellows include: Dr. Claudia Black; Pia Mellody; John Bradshaw; Dr. Peter Levine; and Dr. Bessel van der Kolk.

 The Meadows Outpatient Center